Czechoslovakism: Czechoslovakism under socialism

-In practical terms all politics was decided by the Communist Party, which since the late 1940s seized all power and turned the country into dictatorship; the party itself was unitary, with no division into a Czech and a Slovak section.
+In practical terms all politics was decided by the Communist Party, which since the late 1940s seized all power and turned the country into dictatorship; the party itself was unitary, with no division into a Czech and a Slovak section, in contrast to the Communist Party of the Soviet Union and the League of Communists of Yugoslavia, both of which had republican branches.
 The first two party leaders, Gottwald and Novotny, were Czechs; the next two, Dubček and Husák, were Slovaks; the last one, Jakeš, was Czech again.
 The federal prime ministers (the post introduced in 1968) were Czechs: Černík, Štrougal and Adamec.
 The regime was generally cautious to maintain proportional parity between Czechs and Slovaks where possible.
 Excess of Czech or Slovak national zeal was usually immediately challenged, though some conflicts were unavoidable.
 A unique period was this of late 1960s/early 1970s, when many Czechs associated the Husak-led de-liberalization with excessive Slovak influence.
 In economic terms it seems that Slovakia was even better off than in the interwar period, with state investments especially in heavy industry.
 As a result, the gap in economic and social development was narrowed; in the late 1980s GDP per capita in Slovakia was 87% of this in Czechia and per capita Slovak consumption was 91% of the Czech one.